Pathogenesis and prevention of aminoglycoside nephrotoxicity and ototoxicity

 Renal transport of aminoglycosides

 Proximal tubule cell transport and charge — Multiple amine groups on the aminoglycoside molecule confer a cationic charge at physiologic pH [11,12].
-As a result, aminoglycoside molecules readily bind to anion phospholipids within the plasma membrane of the proximal tubule cell (PTC) in a saturable, electrostatic manner [11-14].
+As a result, aminoglycoside molecules readily bind to anion phospholipids within the plasma membrane of the PTC in a saturable, electrostatic manner [11-14].
 The relative affinity of an aminoglycoside for the PTC plasma membrane correlates with the nephrotoxicity observed in clinical practice [4,15-17]:

 - Humes HD.
 Aminoglycoside nephrotoxicity.
 Kidney Int 1988; 33:900.